TanaroSch/AdventOfCode2024LLMBench/readme.md

 * Qwen QwQ sometimes only provided the full code solution in the thought process, not in the final output.
 In these cases I still used the last code provided in the thought process.
 * On day 08 o1-mini and R1-Lite produced a similar solution for Part 2 in their first try with the same wrong answer.
 * On day 09 o1's solution was 0-shot but took 1m30s, R1-Lite took one follow-up prompt but resulted in a solution that takes less than 1s.
+* On day 13 o1-preview even though explicitly asked about the python code, initially returned a step by step instruction on how to achieve the solution for part 2 but not the python code.
+Since I had to ask about the full implementatoin manually I counted this as a second try and marked it as syntax issue.
 *